morganmayday/tayen-core/archetypes/maven/mastermind.md

 A first-level mastermind can help their allies succeed more effectively.
 They can use Read Someone to _help_ in skills they aren't trained in; since Read Someone is a primary skill for them, they will always be able to _help._

 #### Backup Plan
 A second-level mastermind begins to think about contingencies.
-When shit hits the fan, they can roll Ear to the Ground, with a +1 grit bonus for each Grit they're missing.
+When shit hits the fan, they can roll Plot, with a +1 grit bonus for each Grit they're missing.

 On a 12 or higher, the mastermind tells the Spinner about their contingency plan, and the Spinner tells them what's different here that they didn't forsee.